 In 2015, about 70% of plastic water bottles went unrecycled.
 Much of that plastic waste ends up in landfills, incinerators or in — you guessed it — our oceans and seas.
 Plastic has also been found in seafood, beer, honey and sugar.

 We need more research on the extent of microplastic pollution and the best ways to treat water to remove it.
 It’s also clear that we need to upgrade water treatment plant infrastructure so it can handle this new pollutant.
 But the best way to address this pollution is at the source by reducing plastic waste in the environment.

 Fracking in the U.S. Promotes a Global Plastics Bonanza

-Both plastic and ethane are being exported across the globe.
+Now, both plastic and ethane are being exported across the globe.
 More than half of the raw plastic produced in the U.S. is headed to distant shores.
-Whereas the chemical giant Ineos, based in the United Kingdom, is receiving ethane to help fuel European plastic factories.
+For instance, the chemical giant Ineos, based in the United Kingdom, is receiving ethane to help fuel European plastic factories.

 What represents an “opportunity” for the plastics, oil, and gas industries means adverse health effects and climate catastrophe for all of us.
-To learn more about the toxic relationship between the plastics and fracking industry read our fact sheet, and spread the word: we can’t tackle plastic pollution without moving off fossil fuels.
+To learn more about the toxic relationship between the plastics and fracking industries, read our fact sheet, and spread the word: we can’t tackle plastic pollution without moving off fossil fuels.